The Middle (TV series): Development and production

 The series was originally developed in the 2006–07 development cycle for ABC and was to star Ricki Lake as Frankie.
 Atticus Shaffer was the only actor to retain his role when the show was re-developed.
-ABC later ordered a second pilot tied to Patricia Heaton being cast in the leading role for the 2008-09 development cycle.
+ABC later ordered a second pilot tied to Patricia Heaton being cast in the leading role for the 2008–09 development cycle.
 The series was created by Eileen Heisler and DeAnn Heline (who is from Muncie, Indiana) and the pilot was directed by Julie Anne Robinson.

 The show was originally set to take place in Jasper, Indiana, though the setting was changed to the fictional Orson, Indiana, on the advice of attorneys.
 However, Orson is based on and presumed to be located near Jasper.
 The show was filmed in Stage 31 at the Warner Bros.
 Ranch, with the house's exterior and Elhert Motors on the ranch's Blondie Street.
-Set director Julie Fanton shops at traditionally mid-western places, such as Target and Kohl's, so the show appears to have a realistic middle-class look.
+Set director Julie Fanton shopped at stores that families are familiar with, such as Target and Kohl's, so the show appears to have a realistic middle-class look.

 The series was picked up for a full season of 24 episodes after airing just two episodes.
 On January 12, 2010, ABC Entertainment President Steve McPherson announced that he was renewing The Middle for a second season.
 The show was renewed for a third season.
 The third season premiered with a one-hour episode on September 21, 2011.
 On May 10, 2012, ABC renewed the show for a fourth season, which premiered with a one-hour special on September 26, 2012.
 The show was renewed for a fifth season on May 10, 2013.
 ABC confirmed on May 9, 2014, that the series was picked up for a sixth season of 22 episodes, and officially ordered an additional two episodes in October of that year, bringing the season six total to 24.

 On May 8, 2015, ABC officially picked up the series for a seventh season, renewing the contracts of the main cast at the same time.
 ABC renewed the series for season eight with a 22-episode order, later expanded to 23 episodes in December 2016.

 The series was renewed for a ninth season on January 25, 2017, with filming beginning on August 15, 2017.
 On August 2, 2017, it was announced that the series would end after its ninth season, at the request of the series' creators.
-The two-hour series finale aired on May 22, 2018.
+The one-hour series finale aired on May 22, 2018.